 See Dr. Mackenzie’s Breast Reconstruction photos HERE.

 Breast reconstruction is an option for many women facing breast cancer, but also for women with congenital breast problems and asymmetries.
-These reconstructive plastic surgery breast procedures are typically covered by insurance.
+Reconstructive plastic surgery breast procedures are typically covered by insurance.

-For a woman getting a diagnosis of breast cancer, the shock is understandably enormous, and she will also be daunted by the amount of information that she will suddenly get from her physicians, friends, and other resources, including the Internet.
-Because of the desire to treat the cancer as soon as possible, this will all happen in a fairly short period of time, and often leads to “information overload”, worsening her anxiety.
+For a woman getting a diagnosis of breast cancer, the shock is understandably enormous.
+She will also be daunted by the amount of information from her physicians, friends, and other resources, including the Internet.
+Because of the desire to treat the cancer as soon as possible, it often leads to “information overload”, worsening anxiety.

-Techniques and treatments have thankfully advanced so that breast cancer can often be caught early, and sometimes treated with minimal effect on the breast appearance.
-However, when mastectomy is necessary, or even if a significant lumpectomy is planned, plastic surgical reconstruction of the breast is available to restore or retain the breast appearance.
+Techniques and treatments have advanced and breast cancer can often be caught early, and sometimes with minimal effect on the breast appearance.
+However, when mastectomy is necessary, or even a lumpectomy, breast reconstruction is available.
+Plastic surgical reconstruction can restore or retain the breast appearance.

 The breast reconstruction procedure often requires a series of two or three staged surgeries that can take several months.
 Patients have generally two broad options for breast reconstruction – implant reconstruction or autologous (using their own tissues) reconstruction.

-In implant reconstruction, a synthetic implant is placed under the pectoral muscles, forming the breast mound.
-In autologous reconstruction, the surgeon moves a flap of skin or tissue from one area of the body, usually the abdomen (TRAM flap) or back (Latissimus flap), to the breast in order to form the breast mound.
+Implant reconstruction involves placing a synthetic implant under the pectoral muscles, forming the breast mound.
+Autologous reconstruction, the surgeon moves a flap of skin or tissue from one area of the body, usually the abdomen (TRAM flap) or back (Latissimus flap), to the breast in order to form the breast mound.
 In a later surgery, the plastic surgeon can create the areola and nipple, completing the breast reconstruction procedure.
-There are many options and variations regarding breast reconstruction techniques, tailored to the individual patient, and this will be discussed in detail during your consult.
+There are many options and variations regarding breast reconstruction techniques.
+Dr. Mackenzie will discuss all options at the consult and tailor to the individual patient.

 Fat grafting is another tool used by plastic surgeons during breast reconstruction.
-Fat grafting is typically used to refine the contours of a breast reconstruction, or to provide modest volumes in specific areas, such as when correcting the effects of a lumpectomy.
-Fat grafting has also been shown to be beneficial to the surrounding tissues in women who have side effects of radiation treatment.
+Fat grafting is typically used to refine the contours of a breast reconstruction.
+It can also provide modest volumes in specific areas, such as when correcting the effects of a lumpectomy.
+Fat grafting has been shown to be beneficial to the surrounding tissues in women who have side effects from radiation treatment.
 Presumably, the unirradiated fat and the stem cells that it contains improve the physiology within the irradiated skin and breast.